 FSA Debit Cards

-Everyone enrolled in the FSA receives a convenient debit card for point of service transactions for dental, vision, and prescription drug expenses.
-If you choose, you can pay these providers directly online.
+When you enroll in the Health Care FSA, you’ll receives an FSA convenient debit card for dental, vision, and prescription drug expenses.
 You cannot use your debit card for medical claims.
-You must either pay for your medical claims through auto reimbursement or through manual claims.
-See Submitting Claims below for more information.
+You must either pay for your medical claims through auto reimbursement or by filing a manual HCFSA claim form.

-If you're enrolled in a Hertz medical plan administered by UMR and you submit a medical claim, any eligible medical expense balance that is not paid by the plan will automatically roll over and be reimbursed to you from your Health Care FSA if you have a balance in your account (this is called "auto reimbursement").
-You will not have to file an FSA claim form.
-If you prefer to not have your claims automatically paid from your account, you can opt out of auto reimbursement.
+If you're enrolled in a Hertz medical plan administered by UMR and you submit a medical claim, any eligible medical expense balance that is not paid by the plan will automatically be reimbursed from your Health Care FSA.
+You won’t have to file an FSA claim.
+You may opt out of this auto reimbursement.

-If you're enrolled in the Consumer Health Account Plan 1 or 2, your HCFSA dollars will be automatically used after you've used all of your HRA dollars.
-The process works the same for anyone enrolled in Plan A or the Economy Plan.
+If you're enrolled in the Consumer Health Account Plan 1 or 2, your HCFSA dollars will be automatically used after you've exhausted your HRA.

 Note that regardless of how you pay your claims, you may still need to submit documentation of your purchases.